 Once you are happy with the surface, you can apply finishing coats to the wooden piece’s surface.
 A finishing coat is a clear top coat over a stained surface.
 This coat should be applied once the stain has dried completely.

-The clear coat for wood allows protecting the surface from scratches and discoloration.
+The clear coat for wood will protect the surface from scratches and discoloration.
 Read the instructions on the product label to determine the correct number of coats to apply on the surface.
 You will get beautifully finished wood.

 Now that you know how to apply stain over stain and the different types in the market, you can change the tint of the surface by making it lighter or darker.

-If the current stain on your wood is not your preference, then you can apply another coat over it, given that you are willing to stain wood darker.
+If the current stain on your wood is not your preference, you can go ahead and apply another coat over it, given that you are willing to stain wood darker.

 Take note of the current stain on your wood surface.
 If your wood surface has a light-colored stain with red tones, this could create a warm undertone for your new darker stain.